nationalarchives/dr2-ingest/scala/lambdas/ingest-flow-control/README.md

 It carries out the operations as follows:

-1. The Lambda makes a call to SSM to get the flow control config.
+1. The Lambda makes a call to SSM Parameter Store to get the flow control config.
 It adds it to a class object which validates the config for:
    1. Reserved channels should not be fewer than zero
    2. Probability must be between 0 and 100
    3. The probability of all systems together should equate to 100%